 A Semester at Sea: One Student’s Journey

-Today’s post is by Juliana Zipay, a senior at the University of Pittsburgh.
+Today’s post is by Juliana Zipay, a graduate of the University of Pittsburgh.

 When I think of a traditional study abroad experience, there is generally only one thing that comes to mind: approximately four months in a locale of choice, living there, breathing there, and soaking up all of the culture one can while attending a local university.

 So when a friend informed me of a study abroad program that actually travels by ship, to eleven different countries, in a four-month span of time — literally circumnavigating the globe … Well, I was absolutely intrigued.

 Choosing the Right Program

 I knew that Semester at Sea was the right choice for me as soon as I visited its website.
 The program, whose academic sponsor is the University of Virginia, consists of a study abroad experience that travels completely by ship (hence, “at Sea”), called the MV Explorer.

 Classes are taken on the ship, and when in port, students are allowed to travel as they please — possibly on SAS-sponsored trips, independently, or for field-practice for classes.
 Four months, one semester, four continents, eleven countries.

 I had always known that I wanted to study abroad, but I did not know where or what even to look for — that’s why this program was perfect.

 Applying … and Getting In!